mekaufman/iam/update_status.md

 <dd>The user can't log in to the console, but they do have access to whatever devices and VPN subnets that you assign for classic infrastructure by logging in directly to the appliance.</dd>
 </dl>

-When you update a user from from VPN-only status to Active status, the user must know the password to log in to the console.
+When you update a user from VPN-only status to Active status, the user must know the password to log in to the console.
 In most cases, this is the SoftLayer ID password, which might need to be reset to be used.
 In rare cases where the user already has an IBMid, they must log in with the IBMid and password.
 {: note}

 ## Updating a user's status